Thursday, April 30, 2026

 *These are books reviewed for LitPick or Reader's Views and will only feature a summary and a few paragraphs with links to the full reviews on their sites.
 Some may not be featured at all.

 **Exceptions are books provided by Henry Roi PR, LitPick, Reedsy Discovery, Hidden Gems, Reader's Views, and DP Books.
-Payments of short Nonfiction reviews are already facilitated through Real Book Review, Amazon Book Groups, Michael Cheng, Five Stars Books, Eureka Publishing, and Book Square Publishing.
+Payments of short Nonfiction reviews are already facilitated through Real Book Review, Amazon Book Groups, Michael Cheng, Five Stars Books, Eureka Publishing, Vanguard Publishing, and Book Square Publishing.

 Payments can be made to my PayPal and CashApp accounts at juliesaraporter@gmail.com